vip-sin/appAIPrompts/README.md

 ### <span style="color:#F97B22">Objective</span>

-The main objective of this project is to utilize AI-powered tools to streamline the development process of Next.js web applications.
+1. To utilize AI-powered tools to streamline the development process of Next.js web applications.
 By harnessing the capabilities of GitHub Copilot/Tabnine, developers aim to enhance code completion and reduce manual coding efforts.

 #### <span style="color:green">1.
 What is Github Copilot?</span>

-- Github Copilot is an AI-powered code completion tool developed by Github in collaboration with OpenAI.
+- An AI-powered code completion tool developed by Github in collaboration with OpenAI.
-- It utilizes machine learning models to assist developers in writing code by suggesting whole lines or blocks of code based on the context and code patterns.
+- Utilizes machine learning models to assist developers in writing code by suggesting whole lines or blocks of code based on the context and code patterns.
-- It is designed to improve developers' productivity by automating repetitive coding tasks and reducing the time spent on searching for documentation or examples.
+- Iimprove developers' productivity by automating repetitive coding tasks and reducing the time spent on googling.
-- With Copilot, developers can get intelligent code suggestions for various programming languages and frameworks, making it a versatile tool for a wide range of projects.
+- Get intelligent code suggestions for various programming languages and frameworks, making it a versatile tool for a wide range of projects.

 #### <span style="color:green">2.
 How to Use Github Copilot?</span>

+- Github Copilot subscription
-- To use Github Copilot, you need to subscribe to Github Copilot, install the Github Copilot extension in your preferred code editor, such as Visual Studio Code.
+- Install Github Copilot extension in your IDE e.g. VS Code.
-- Once installed, Copilot integrates seamlessly into your coding workflow.
-- As you write code, Copilot automatically suggests completions based on the code context and patterns.
+- As you write code, Copilot suggests completions based on the code context and patterns.
-- It provides suggestions for entire lines of code, function definitions, variable names, and more.
+- It provides suggestions for
+  1. Entire lines of code,
+  2. Function definitions,
+  3. Variable names, and more.
 You can accept or reject these suggestions by simply pressing the Tab key or using other keyboard shortcuts.

 ## Example

 ### How prompts work to build logic based on a command or specification document by using the following prompts:

-- **Write a function that...**: This prompt can be used to generate a function that performs a specific task, such as retrieving data from a database or sorting a list of numbers.
+- **Write a function that...**: It generates a function that performs a specific task, like retrieving data from a database or sorting a list of numbers.
-- **Given the following command...**: This prompt can be used to generate code that executes a specific command, such as creating a new file or listing the contents of a directory.
+- **Given the following command...**: It generates code that executes a specific command, such as creating a new file or listing the contents of a directory.
-- **According to the following specification document...**: This prompt can be used to generate code that implements a specific set of requirements, such as a user interface or a data model.
+- **According to the following specification document...**: It can be used to generate code that implements a specific set of requirements, such as a user interface or a data model.

 - - Write a function that retrieves the user's name from the database.
   - Given the following command: `ls -l`, write code that lists the contents of the current directory.